MangoFVTT/fvtt-ready-set-roll-5e/README.md

 ![quickrolls](https://user-images.githubusercontent.com/110994627/188636272-a557cd66-082d-46a3-a4e9-bf44e9c03535.png)

 - If the correct setting is enabled, quick rolls can also always display the maximum amount of correct dice for a roll (2 normally, 3 for an Elven Accuracy roll) even when the roll does not have advantage or disadvantage.
-This can be interchangeably combined with using modifier keys to grant a roll advantage or disadvantage, in which case the correct roll of the displayed rolls will be highlighted instead of all rolls shown as neutral.
+This can be interchangeably combined with using modifier keys to grant a roll advantage or disadvantage, in which case the correct roll out of those displayed will be highlighted as normal.

 ![alwayson](https://user-images.githubusercontent.com/110994627/189175659-22c15f1f-f597-430e-bc22-dab3606c1b0f.png)